Domestic waste management in Hong Kong: Implement Municipal Solid Waste Charge (MSW)

 Hong Kong is currently actively discussing the options of solid waste charging, and the quantitative-based charging system adopted by Taipei is deemed as an apt reference for Hong Kong supported by legislators.
-Following the “polluters-pay” principle, the public must purchase designated garbage bags, ranging from 5-litre to 120-litre at different price levels, from EDP fitting to their own needs.
+Following the “polluters-pay” principle, the public must purchase designated garbage bags, ranging from 5-litre to 120-litre bags at different price levels, from EDP fitting to their own needs.
 Recyclables can be separated to minimize the load put into the charged garbage bags as a measure to encourage recycling.
 The waste charge scheme has reduced 60% of domestic waste volume in Taipei (Green Power, 2012).

-The scheme is in general supported, though price levels of the charge and other details remain controversial.
-Over 50% of the interviewed Hong Kong citizens showed positive preferences for the domestic waste charge scheme with less than 20% disagreeing, according to a survey conducted by the Hong Kong Institute of Asia-Pacific Studies of the Chinese University of Hong Kong (2013).
+The scheme is generally supported, though price levels of the charge and other details remain controversial.
+Over 50% of interviewed Hong Kong citizens showed positive preferences for the domestic waste charge scheme with less than 20% disagreeing, according to a survey conducted by the Hong Kong Institute of Asia-Pacific Studies of the Chinese University of Hong Kong (2013).